 Your accounts are all listed out in plain view of you.
 Now it’s time to set up a Couture Money System so that these accounts can practically run themselves!

-Your Couture Money System for How to Manage Your Money
+Your Couture Money System to Help You Manage Your Money

 You’ve got a life to live.
 At the same time, money fuels a good portion of that life.
 So, you need to find a balance between managing your money, and spending your time living your life – because you’ve got about a bazillion other things you’d rather be doing, right?